saurabhpundir05/WeatherPage/readme.md

 WeatherPage

-This is a weather page which displays current temperatue, humidity and wind speed of place to user's input This Webpage gets data from RapidApi
+This is a weather page which displays current temperatue, humidity and wind speed of place to user's input using weather api from RapidApi.com.